 An enhanced ability to continue to get better at negotiation and influencing over time, and to lead and coach others.

-Program Diagnostics
+Workshop Diagnostics

 To make the program most relevant, participants will complete a brief questionnaire on their backgrounds and personal objectives for the negotiation program.

-Program Topics and Approach
+Workshop Topics and Approach

 Additions to repertoire and capacity enhancement.
 We will enhance participants’ capacity to: analyze and design the “away-from-the-table” environment, including “setting up” the negotiation; design and manage negotiation process architecture; be more aware of the situations or behaviors that knock them “off balance”; optimize value beyond just getting an agreement; listen and persuade; and lead and coach others to negotiate more effectively.